 "When I saw the pictures and the explanation of the story, I thought it was a coarser, scarier and darker anime.
 But once we started, I realized it had less violence and more heart." - Mie Sonozaki

 Before anything else, you need to understand the following: Witchblade is, first and foremost, a character-driven drama, rather than an action series.
 It has some fighting, yes, but the vast majority of the episodes are spent focusing on character development.
 Everything else comes a distant second.
-At first the suggestion is that it's going to be a The Devil Lady, 'monster of the week' type, but that isn't the case.
+At first the suggestion is that it's going to be a The Devil Lady, 'monster of the week' type, and that is simply

-Whoever decided to market Witchblade as a violent, fan-service heavy title wasn't too bright.
-Likewise, the person who came up with the idea of taking the title of a popular American comic and then creating an entirely different story, with an all-new cast, didn't make the wisest of moves.
-By attempting to pass-off a slow-paced, heartfelt and very human drama as a generic action title with added boobs, all Gonzo achieved was getting the wrong type of viewers; pushing away the types who would appreciate a family drama about a mother loving her daughter with all her heart and being willing to do anything for her.
+Marketing Witchblade as a violent, fan-service heavy title was foolish.
+Taking the title of a popular American comic and then creating an entirely different story, with an all-new cast, was not exactly the wisest of moves.
+By attempting to pass-off a slow-paced, heartfelt and very human drama as a generic action title with added boobs, all Gonzo achieved was getting the wrong type of viewers; pushing away people more likely to appreciate a family drama about a mother loving her daughter with all of her heart and being willing to do anything for her.